modelsconf2018/modelsconf2018.github.io/cfp.md

 Authors of accepted papers will be invited to submit their accompanying artifacts (e.g., software, datasets, proofs) to the Artifact Evaluation process.
 The Artifact Evaluation process is run by a separate committee whose task is to assess how the artifacts support the results presented in the papers.
 Participation in the Artifact Evaluation process is optional and does not affect the final decision regarding the papers.
 Papers that successfully go through the Artifact Evaluation process will be rewarded with a seal of approval printed on the paper themselves.
 The artifacts will be archived.

 ## Important Dates
-The side panel shows the milestone dates for both Foundations, and Practice and Innovation Papers.
+The side panel with [dates](#dates) shows the milestone dates for both Foundations, and Practice and Innovation Papers.

 Please note that:
 * Abstract submission is mandatory.